 Photography by J. Michael Schirra

 It took me 10 years to get my first trip to Africa done correctly.
-Wade worked with Bennie to assemble a safari of all of his favorite places.
+Wade worked to assemble a safari of all of his favorite places.
 Being a professional photographer I was anxious to participate in a custom photo safari where I'd have opportunity to see the best Africa had to offer.